2 charged in weekend incident that injured 3 Wichita officers

 WICHITA, Kan.
 (KSNW) – The two suspects arrested in the incident that injured three Wichita police officers over the weekend faced a judge Wednesday.

-46-year-old James Hathorn is charged with a slew of things including burglary of a dwelling to commit a felony.
-43-year-old Tiffany Vulgamore is charged with burglary and theft.
+Forty-six-year-old James Hathorn is charged with a slew of things including burglary of a dwelling to commit a felony, and 43-year-old Tiffany Vulgamore is charged with burglary and theft.

 Investigators said police caught the pair trying to re-enter a vacant house Sunday where officers were injured the day before.
 Police went to the house on Saturday after the landlord suspected people were living there.